SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Results

 \subsection{Sensitive Attribute Leakage}

-Table~\ref{tab:leakage} presents the core results.
-Across all datasets and sensitive attributes, SOMtime achieves higher correlations with the withheld sensitive attribute than either PCA or UMAP.
-On the WVS dataset, SOMtime attains Spearman correlations of 0.43-0.85 with age across five countries, while PCA, UMAP, t-SNE, and AE achieve at most 0.34.
-On the Census dataset, SOMtime achieves Spearman correlations of 0.83 (age), compared to maxima of 0.22 for the baselines.
+Table~\ref{tab:leakage} reports per-axis correlations between each embedding and the withheld sensitive attribute, the metric used in the original conference version.
+SOMtime's correlation along its activation $z$-axis exceeds the per-axis maximum of any baseline on every (dataset, attribute) pair.
+On WVS, SOMtime attains Spearman correlations of 0.52--0.85 with age across five countries, while PCA, UMAP, t-SNE, and AE reach at most 0.34.
+On Census, SOMtime achieves Spearman correlations of 0.83 (age), 0.69 (income), and 0.43 (gains), against baseline maxima of 0.22, 0.25, and 0.40 respectively.

-A natural question is whether SOMtime's higher sensitive-attribute correlation simply reflects higher overall representational fidelity.
-We note that the SOM's effective representational capacity ($K^2$ prototype vectors) far exceeds that of a 3D linear or nonlinear embedding, making it unsurprising that more structure is preserved overall.
-However, the magnitude of the gap is notable: sensitive-attribute correlations increase by a factor of 3--8$\times$ over baselines.
-Whether this reflects preferential amplification of sensitive structure or proportional preservation of all structure is an empirical question that requires measuring reconstruction quality for non-sensitive attributes as well, which we leave to future work.

-These results demonstrate that topology-preserving representations with sufficient capacity encode sensitive attributes far more strongly than projection-based methods, even when those attributes are entirely withheld from training.
-For Capital Gains, the gap between SOMtime and AE narrows substantially, suggesting that both approach a floor imposed by the underlying data.